rhyannonjoy/api-docs-glossary/docs/tools-techniques.md

 ## fork

-**Definition**: a personal copy of another user's repository that lives in a GitHub account
+**Definition**: version control concept and Git feature; a personal copy of another user's repository that lives in a GitHub account

 **Purpose**: enables contributions to open source API documentation without requiring direct write access to the